Transform Your Thinking; Transform Your Life

 Individualism is welcomed and even encouraged in our society as a good thing.
 Finding what your good at and enjoy, what you like and dislike is all normal behaviour.
 You and I have been participating in this game all our lives.

-We find our passions, what we like and dislike.
-We find the right type of work befitting to our character maybe that’s manual work or working in an office.
-We find what types of food we like, books to read music to listen too.
-We also gain country, religious, race and sexual identities.
+We find our passions, what we like and dislike, the right type of work befitting to our character maybe that’s manual work or working in an office.
+We find what types of food we like, books to read music to listen too and gain country, religious, race and sexual identities.
 By the age of 20 most people have formed so many characteristics we can easy state; Josh, he is a white Male, heterosexual, of no particular religion, wants to be an engineer, likes football, swimming and T.V.
 All very normal behaviour.
 So is it actually good behaviour?

 I do actually indeed salute individualism and believe it plays an important role in our societies and lives of today.
 However I am also a firm believer and advocate of the complete opposite of individualism that of similar-ism , or togetherness, and how we are also very much more alike than individual.
 I feel this vital piece of information is missing from our educated lives and if we can only see how alike we all really are, I see a real beginning to the ending of racism, sexism, and religious conflict.